catalystneuro/neuroconv/docs/developer_guide/docker_images.rst

 Dev Branch
 ~~~~~~~~~~

-Checkout to a specific branch on a local clone, then
+Checkout to a specific branch on a local clone, then...

 .. code::

-    docker build -f neuroconv_developer_build_dockerfile -t neuroconv_dev .
+    docker build -f neuroconv_dev_dockerfile -t neuroconv_dev .

 Publish Container to GitHub
 ---------------------------

-The `LABEL` is the important item here; it determines the host repository on the GitHub Container Registry (GHCR).
-In each docker file we wish to publish on the GHCR, we will add this label right after the `FROM` clause
+The ``LABEL`` is important to include as it determines the host repository on the GitHub Container Registry (GHCR).
+In each dockerfile we wish to publish on the GHCR, we will add this label right after the ``FROM`` clause...

 .. code::

     FROM PARENT_IMAGE:TAG
     LABEL org.opencontainers.image.source=https://github.com/catalystneuro/neuroconv

-After building the image itself, we can publish the container with
+After building the image itself, we can publish the container with...

 .. code::